Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee. He joined Corsair in 2010 and is based in London.

 Mr. Hadji-Touma holds a B.S. in International Relations from Georgetown University.

-Mr. Kirk is a Managing Director of Corsair and serves as a member of the Investment Committee.
-He joined Corsair in 2004 and is based in New York.
-Mr. Kirk is a director or board observer of Corsair portfolio companies REPAY Holdings and First Eagle Investment Management.
+Ms. Hill is a Partner of Corsair and the Global Co-Head of Investor Relations.
+She serves as a member of the Investment Committee.
+Ms Hill joined Corsair in 2020 and is based in New York.

-Ms. Knapp is Chief Operating Officer and Chief Financial Officer of Corsair and a member of the firm’s Operating Committee.
+Ms. Knapp is a Partner and the Operating Officer of Corsair and a member of the firm’s Investment Committee.
 She joined Corsair in 2001 and is based in New York.

-Ms. Knapp leads the finance, operations, legal & compliance, human talent and administrative functions of Corsair.
+Ms. Knapp leads the finance, legal, compliance, human talent, information technology and office management functions of Corsair.
 She is also involved with investor relations and various other initiatives at the firm.
 Prior to joining Corsair, Ms. Knapp was an Associate with J.P.
 Morgan Chase & Co., where she was involved with the firm’s role as sponsor of the first two Corsair funds raised.
 Previously, she worked at PricewaterhouseCoopers LLP in the firm’s capital markets audit and assurance practice.

-Mr. Rajan is a Managing Director of Corsair and serves as a member of the Investment Committee.
-He joined Corsair in 1999 and is based in New York.
-Mr. Rajan is a board member of Corsair portfolio company Kyobo Life Insurance Company.
+Mr. Rajan is a Partner of Corsair Capital and the Head of Corsair Infrastructure Partners.
+He serves as Chairman of the Investment Committee of Corsair Infrastructure Partners and as a member of the Investment Committee of Corsair Capital.
+Mr. Rajan joined Corsair Capital in 1999 and is based in New York.
+Mr. Rajan is a board member of Corsair portfolio companies DP World Australia, Itínere Infraestructuras, Kelda Holdings, Kyobo Life Insurance Company and Vantage Airport Group, and serves as Lead Director of both DP World Australia and Vantage Airport Group.

-From 1999 to 2001, concurrent with his responsibilities at Corsair, Mr. Rajan served as a member of the Emerging Markets Financial Institutions Group at J.P.
-Morgan Chase & Co., where he was involved in a number of transactions involving financial services companies across multiple geographies.
+From 1999 to 2001, concurrent with his responsibilities at Corsair Capital, Mr. Rajan was a member of the Emerging Markets Financial Institutions Group at J.P.
+Morgan Chase & Co., where he participated in a number of transactions involving financial services companies across multiple geographies.

 Mr. Rajan holds a B.A. in Economics and Applied Mathematics from Yale University and an M.B.A. with honors from the Wharton School of the University of Pennsylvania.

-Mr. Schein is a Managing Director of Corsair and serves as a member of the Investment Committee.
+Mr. Schein is a Partner of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2001 and is based in New York.
-Mr. Schein is a director of Corsair portfolio companies NoteMachine Financial Technology Services, Personal Capital, and REPAY Holdings.
+Mr. Schein is a director of Corsair portfolio companies Jackson Hewitt Tax Service Inc., NoteMachine, Personal Capital and REPAY Holdings.

 Mr. Schein holds a B.A. in Economics from Cornell University.